ArunGarimella04/Mini-pygame/README.md

 1. **Start the Game**:
    - Run the script using Python.
-   - On the login screen, press `Enter` to start the game.
+   - On the main screen, press `Enter` to start the game.

 2. **Controls**:
    - `Space`: Jump.